nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Applied date ranges ####

 Consumer systems **MUST** display the date range applied to a section's data, as supplied by the provider where applicable, beneath the section header.
+Examples show the preferred wording for each scenario:

+If consumer specifies start and end dates

 ```html
 <div>